Ormara – the coastal community that strives for clean water

 There are some hospitals far-off in Gwadar and Pasni, including District Headquarter (DHQ) Hospital, Gwadar.

-“Many of the students are usually falling sick but the hospital is located in the town,” said Haani, a BSc. graduate who teaches at a two-room school the government built for girls in the village.
-“I have been teaching here for a year now after I moved here from Gwadar when I got married.
+“Many of the students are usually falling sick but the hospital is located in the town,” said Haani, a BSc. graduate who teaches at a two-room school the government built for girls in one of the villages in Ormara.
+“I have been teaching here for a year now after I moved here from Gwadar.

 Yasmeen, Vice-principal of the secondary section in Bahria College Ormara, spoke of how other schools just rely on one or two staffers to teach all the subjects to schoolchildren which is only exploitation of one’s capabilities.

-“There are very few teachers in government schools operating in Ormara, they hand over a dozen subjects to one or two teachers.”
+“There are very few teachers in government schools that are running in Ormara and the school authorities would hand over a dozen subjects to just one or two teachers.”

 Bahria College Ormara offers Quota concession on school fees to orphans and children whose parents are suffering unemployment and provides the finest schooling facilities to the students.

-While it may be believed that the naval forces are to win applauds for introducing more services in education and health facilities, it is also because the army wouldn’t compromise on their children’s education or health in times of posting at Ormara or any other underdeveloped region.
+While it may be believed that the naval forces must be commended for introducing services in education and health facilities, these military-run facilities are launched because the army would not compromise on their children’s education or health during times of their posting at Ormara or any other underdeveloped region.

-However, at a water-scarcity level, where the ball may not be in a commoner’s court, transfer of skills can be on the radar – which flags the need for master trainers who would make doctors and teachers out of the population rather than relying on visiting faculties or wives of naval officials to assume offices in health or teaching faculty for the time being.
+However, given the water-scarcity situation, where the ball may not be in a commoner’s court, transfer of skills is one area that needs to be communicated to arrive at a long-term solution– which flags the need for master trainers who would make doctors and teachers out of the population rather than relying on visiting faculties or wives of naval officials to assume offices in health or teaching faculty for the time being.